-- a) Admission to the Industrial Relations programme is limited to those approved students with credits in Industrial Psychology at the 300 level or their equivalent or a related field, e.g. Human Resource Management (see General Academic Rules). - b) An average of 60% for all third-year level Industrial Psychology, Human Resource Management and/or Employment Relations modules. - c) Students admitted to the honours programme are expected to have grounding in Mathematics and Statistics.
+- Admission to the Industrial Relations programme is limited to those approved students with credits in Industrial Psychology at the 300 level or their equivalent or a related field, e.g. Human Resource Management. - b) An average of 60% for all third-year level Industrial Psychology, Human Resource Management and/or Employment Relations modules. - c) Students admitted to the honours programme are expected to have grounding in Mathematics and Statistics.
 This requirement can be met by successfully completing STFM111 and STFM121.

-Code: 5EJL02
+Qualification BACHELOR OF ADMINISTRATION HONOURS IN LABOUR RELATIONS

+Qualification Code 5EJL02: E601M

+Campus Mahikeng

+Delivery Mode Full-time

 FIRST SEMESTER

 Module code Module description Credits

 HRNM611 Human Resource Training and Development 12

 HRNM612 The Human Resource Management Function 12

 HRNM613 Industrial Relations and the Environment 12

 HRMA611 Research Methodology and Data Management 16

 First semester credits total 36

 SECOND SEMESTER

 HRNM621 Strategic Human Resource Management 12

 HRNM622 Collective Bargaining and Conflict Management 12

 MCLM621 Labour Law 16

 Second semester credits total 40

 YEAR MODULES

 HRNM672 Research Project 32

 Total credits for the curriculum 124